babe124578/asr-escape-room/README.md

 # Notes

 - If the server is not respond for a long time, there might be some problem with the Gstreamer server.
 Restart the server should help.
-- Again, Please open the web application with firefox browser
+- Again, Please open the web application with firefox browser.